kellyjonbrazil/jc/docs/parsers/uptime.md

 Returns:

-    dictionary   structured data with the following schema:
+    Dictionary.
+Structured data with the following schema:

     {
       "time":     string,